restic/restic/doc/design.rst

 identifies the repository, regardless if it is accessed via SFTP or locally.
 The field ``chunker_polynomial`` contains a parameter that is used for splitting large files into smaller chunks (see below).
+The field ``is_hot`` is optionally given for special repositories that contain only hot parts (i.e. metadata) of the backup.
+Such a repository can only be used in combination with a standard repo which can then be saved in some storage where reading is expensive.

 Repository Layout
 -----------------